-Enter the amount from column (A) of line 73 (or from Form 5500 or an approved DOL form if General Instruction F applies).
+Enter the balance at the beginning of the year as reported in column (A) of line 73 (or from Form 5500 or an approved DOL form if General Instruction F applies).
+The balance at the beginning of the year for line 19 was the end of the year balance for line 21 and 73 as reported on the organization's prior year return.